-There are generally two approaches to remote outsourcing that businesses choose between.
+There are generally two approaches to outsourcing that businesses choose.
 Sure, they may look similar at first glance, but in reality, they’re very different.
 Any company or individual who’s addressing how to approach outsourcing should consider an onshore remote team that has a certain level of connectedness with the company’s daily operations like occasional office visits and participation in the company’s culture.
-The other option is a less involved, offshore remote service provider with defined division from the company itself, more in the remote contractor mould.
+The other option is a less involved, offshore remote service provider with the defined division from the company itself, more in the remote contractor mold.

 No Shortage of Options